horst3180/arc-theme/.github/ISSUE_TEMPLATE.md

 ### Checks

+*Put a "x" in the space between braces.*

 - [ ] I ***really*** read the list above.
   - [ ] I checked if my issue isn't duplicated.
 - [ ] I read the README.